+7 Ibid.

-- 10. UC is committed to ethical and respectful care and culturally appropriate treatment of Human Remains and Cultural Items while they are in UC's Possession or Control.
-UC recognizes that culturally appropriate treatment must derive from Consultation with Lineal Descendants and Tribal Representatives. - 6-11.
-UC commits to providing Tribes access to their Human Remains and Cultural Items, - 7.-UC commits to engage in good faith, respectful, expeditious and meaningful Tribal Consultation.
-It is the policy of UC to achieve the Repatriation or Disposition of Human Remains and Cultural Items to Federally Recognized tribes and non-Federally Recognized tribes in accordance with NAGPRA and CalNAGPRA. - 12.
-UC further recognizes that Consultation with Native Americans and Native Hawaiians contributes ensures a distinct and essential perspective and furthers UC's teaching, research, and public service mission. - 8.
-UC fully supports the right commits to providing of all Native American Tribes, including Federally Recognized tribes and non Federally Recognized tribes, and Native Hawaiian Organizations to access to visit their Human Remains and Cultural Items, and upon request, providing and they may receive copies of all associated documentation, pursuant to NAGPRA and CalNAGPRA. - 9.
+- 9. UC commits to providing all Native American Tribes, including Federally Recognized tribes and non-Federally Recognized tribes, and Native Hawaiian Organizations access to their Human Remains and Cultural Items, and upon request, providing copies of all associated documentation, pursuant to NAGPRA and CalNAGPRA. - 10.
 This policy requires formation of a Systemwide Native American Repatriation Implementation and Oversight Committee ("Systemwide Committee") to review campus compliance with this policy and to review appeals after campus procedures have been exhausted.